Louisiana Culinary Institute — Admission Snapshot 2026

 How much does a degree from Louisiana Culinary Institute Cost?

-The average annual cost of the degree at Louisiana Culinary Institute is USD: 35243.
+The average annual cost of the degree at Louisiana Culinary Institute is $35,243.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Louisiana Culinary Institute is much less than this.

 At Louisiana Culinary Institute, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Louisiana Culinary Institute as your choice in the form.

-How much a Louisiana Culinary Institute Graduate make?
+How much does a Louisiana Culinary Institute Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 40359.
-An average Louisiana Culinary Institute graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $40,359.
+An average Louisiana Culinary Institute graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Bachelor Degree Programs